-With the adidas brand-wide goal defined to continue being the “leaders of style and culture in both sport and on the streets”, Subjekt was given the green light, for their third season, to develop a strategy and execute what that looked like for the full snow season across the entire category, involving all product and team in a cohesive way.
+Once adidas set their brand-wide goal to continue being the “leaders of style and culture in both sport and on the streets,” Subjekt was given the green light to develop the strategy for their Snow category.
+Involving all product and teams in a cohesive way, we developed and executed the creative direction for the full snow season across the entire category, globally.

 Art Direction and Design

 After building one of the best teams in snowboarding over the recent seasons, adidas leveled up their product range to accommodate.
 Complete with an updated offering of outerwear, a new mid-layer and soft goods range, and an expanded boot line, our first role was to create a seasonal marketing calendar and provide a tiered rollout strategy across all marketing channels.

 PRODUCT + LIFESTYLE + TEAM

 Our full 360 perspective focused on including the perfect balance of rider-supported brand product storytelling and unfiltered team-driven riding content.
 This yin and yang seamlessly supported eachother, with one cohesive treatment unifying everything as unmistakably adidas Snowboarding.

 With structure in place, we moved on, forming the creative direction that would continue to position adidas as the leaders of style and culture from both a team and product perspective.
 Contemporary and style-driven, with a minimal design aesthetic and strategic use of accent color, we created our foundation to compliment our bold, personality-driven photo direction.

 With such a large task, efficiency in production was key to success.
 By assigning product to team riders at the season kickoff we were able to gather assets from the team as they naturally tended to their individual priorities.
 This helped us ensure a natural capture of the team riders in the product through our channels and theirs, as well as through various media partners.